In conflict-affected countries

 We're providing life-changing support to the most vulnerable children whose families, communities and schools have been torn apart by war.
 Find out more about our approach.
 Our vital work includes...

-Creating safe havens where children can escape the dangers of life on the streets after war has forced them to leave home.
+Creating safe spaces where children can escape from battlefields or dangers of life on the streets.

 Helping children get their voices heard and their rights met, and helping local people to protect their children better.

 We've been on the ground in Afghanistan since 2001.

 Our projects are supporting young children's vital early development, and we're helping children who are held in prison with their mothers or who are locked up themselves.

 We've opened our first project in C.A.R in 2011

 We're supporting street children in the capital Bangui, and also helping children in remote, conflict-affected areas to get back to school.